 However, if you need to run your pipes across the direction of the joists, they will go beneath them, which would mean below the ceiling of the floor underneath and may require a new lowered false ceiling, or above the joists, requiring raising the floor.

 Waste pipes need to be beneath the floor, so as long as the issues of floor structure and construction are sorted, pipes will be concealed as a matter of course.
-Speak to a structural engineer and an architect or designer regarding the building’s foundations and best arrangement of the space.
+Speak to a structural engineer and an architect or designer regarding the building’s structure and best arrangement of the space.

-Think about safety
+Think about loo placement

-Clearly in a wetroom, the floor will get wet, so choosing a finish that will not be too slippery is vital to ensure safety.
+Clearly in a wet room, the floor will get wet, so choosing a bathroom floor tiles that will not be too slippery is vital to ensure safety.
 Many tile manufacturers will specify certain styles as being suitable for wet areas.
-There are a large number of choices of resin and ceramic types, many of which are treated to handle water.
+There are a large number of choices of resin, porcelain and ceramic tiles, many of which are treated to handle water.
 A good idea is to choose a floor tile covering that has a gentle texture, giving some grip under foot.

-If the floor level of the wetroom cannot match the room it is entered from, consider what sort of a join will be used and how this works practically.
+If the floor level of the wet room cannot match the room it is entered from, consider what sort of a join will be used and how this works practically.
 If a step up or down is required, it is best to have one 10cm step, or higher, instead of multiple steps measuring between 3 and 4cm, which could pose a trip hazard.

 The water-tightness of where the floor meets the walls of the room needs to be carefully thought through, too, as if the junction of wall and floor moves, you could have disastrous leaks.
-A good solution is to carry the floor covering style up the walls, particularly in shower areas.
+A good solution is to carry the floor covering up the walls, particularly in shower areas.

 Ensure there is adequate ventilation